 Annual Compliance Report and Record Keeping

-By September 15 of each year, the Town will electronically submit an Annual Compliance Report for the Maine DEP's review using a standardized form provided by the Maine DEP.
+By September 15 of each year, the Town will electronically submit an Annual Compliance Report for the Maine DEP's review using a standardized form provided by the Maine DEP or an alternate form reviewed and approved by Maine DEP.
 The Annual Compliance Report must be sent via email to the Municipal Stormwater Coordinator.
 As of April 2022, the Maine DEP Municipal Stormwater Coordinator is:

 Holliday.Keen@maine.gov Municipal/Industrial Stormwater Coordinator